-In case of DC supply voltage the polarity of connection is generally free, but for maximum electromagnetic compatibility the grounded pole should be connected to the terminal AV2.
+In case of DC supply voltage the polarity of connection is generally free, but for maximum electromagnetic compatibility the grounded pole should be connected to the terminal X2.

-Recommended wire type: H07V-U (CY)
+Recommended wire type : H07V-U (CY)

-Recommended minimum conductor cross-section: 1.5 mm2
+Recommended minimum conductor cross-section : 1.5 mm 2

-Maximum conductor cross-section: 2.5 mm2
+Maximum conductor cross-section : 2.5 mm 2

-2.3.3 Measured Voltages
+2.3.2 Measured Voltages

-The phase voltages measured are connected to terminals U1 (12), U2 (13), U3 (14), the common terminal to connect to the neutral wire is identified as N (11; it stays free at delta- (3-D) and Aron- (A) connections).
-It is suitable to protect the voltage lines measured for example with 1A fuses.
-Measured voltages can also be connected via instrument voltage transformers.
+The phase voltages measured are connected to terminals L1 (12), L2 (13), L3 (14), the common terminal to connect to the neutral wire is identified as N (11; it stays free at delta- (3-D) and Aron- (A) connections).